 Or how a bad signal on the crankshaft sensor can have starting problems as result (often a car where to no avail a glow timer is fitted).

-After David from South Island Forklifts Ltd attended the DMS11 training seminar in Christchurch (25-Jul-08).
-David wrote as comment in the evaluation form that as most value to him was: "Thank you very pleased with the course.
-I learnt where to look who to ask and met good people."
+After Peter from P B Davy Auto Electrical Ltd attended the DMS11 training seminar in Christchurch (25-Jul-08).
+Peter wrote as comment in the evaluation form that as most value to him was: "Excellent course.
+I am keen to do other courses."

 This diagnostic course's content is very practical and can be used immediately with no special tools required other than a fast (10 MS/sec or more) and accurate dual channel scope.
 Our ATS